Torsus Praetorian

 The Torsus Praetorian is a 4x4 off-road bus.
-The bus is manufactured by Torsus, a Czech company, set up by Ukrainians Vakhtang Dzukashvili and Yulia Khomich as a subsidiary of their Pulsar Expo company.
+It is manufactured by Torsus, a Czech company, set up by Ukrainians Vakhtang Dzukashvili and Yuliya Khomych as a subsidiary of their Pulsar Expo company.
 It can seat up to 35 people, has 400 mm of ground clearance, and has a 6.9 liter six-cylinder diesel engine.
 The off-road bus is suited to specific industries such as oil and gas, forestry, mining, disaster and emergency response, expeditions, safaris, and ski resorts.
+The Praetorian is built in partnership with MAN and can be serviced at MAN's service centres.

+"TORSUS PRAETORIAN EMPTY SHELL BUS is designed for next stage conversion in verity[sic] of versions, mainly for command control centers, RV, laboratories, mobile clinics etc. Feel free to embody any of your most crazy ideas."

 In 2020 the firm introduced a smaller minibus called the Torsus Terrastorm, which is based on a Volkswagen Crafter 4Motion chassis.